 WHAT IS THERE IN THE PRISON SERVICE FOR THE WORKER

 Once initiated within the intricate woodwork of the prison community, one realizes that he also has entered a domain strictly exclusive.
-He finds that most of the surnames of those he meets are almost the same.
-If one would try to make a survey to check on family relations, one would be surprised that the whole organization came from a handful of people.
-The so called old timers would indulge, prompt and even prod their children to apply for a position in the prison service.
+He finds that most of the surnames of those he would meet in the course of his regular duties came from a direct relation from senior officers in the organization.

 Once upon a time, during War years, most of those students stranded (during wartime schools are closed) found employment in prison, especially those from towns nearby.
 They were the ambitious, studious and determined type; and they were easily absorbed in the prison service.
 Years later, they would produce children of equal motivation.
 The children would become doctors, lawyers, engineers, priests, professionals.
 The black sheep, so called in the families, those who never made good in school and those who merely coasted along, were compelled and pushed to take over the items left by their parents due to retirement.
 Hence, for a while, the prison service was handled and supervised by a weak crop of officers, and quite unfortunately, this was at a time when corrections was on its developmental stage in the late 70s.

 Succeeding generation of officers has since taken over the former fledging batch.
 They were the audacious, confident and prudent type.
 While they carried the idealism of youth in government, the shallow exposure to poor quality of education had a toll on their performance.
 They could not express themselves fully rendering report preparation and communication on the level of commonplace.
 They would easily be impressed by talented prisoners.
 There was even a time when prisoners were even tapped to prepare their academic requirements like thesis writing and term papers.